-Ohio-based rust remover and protectant company to connect with
+Ohio-based rust remover and protectant company will connect with

-PICKERINGTON, OH – June 23, 2021 – (Motor Sports NewsWire) – B’laster, an Ohio-based rust remover and protectant company, was recently named the Official Rust Remover and Sponsor of the 2021 AMA Vintage Motorcycle Days, which will take place July 23-25 at the Mid-Ohio Sports Car Course in Lexington, Ohio.
+PICKERINGTON, OH – April 11, 2022 – (Motor Sports NewsWire) – B’laster, an Ohio-based rust remover and protectant company, has been named the Official Rust Remover and Sponsor of the 2022 AMA Vintage Motorcycle Days — the preeminent and longest-running vintage motorcycle event in the country — which takes place July 22-24 at the Mid-Ohio Sports Car Course in Lexington, Ohio.

-“Growing up near Lake Erie,” says AMA Editorial Director and Ohio native Mitch Boehm, “where founder William Westley also grew up, I’m familiar with rust and corrosion, especially on bikes that get ridden in mud — and there’s a lot of mud in Ohio!
-So it’s great to have B’laster on board for VMD this year, and they’re sure to connect well with our fellow rust-belt moto warriors at Mid-Ohio.”
+“I grew up near Lake Erie in the heart of the rustbelt,” AMA Editorial Director and Ohio native Mitch Boehm said, “just like B’laster founder William Westley did, so I have some experience with rust and corrosion, especially if you’re riding bikes in the mud — and there’s plenty of mud in Ohio in the spring and summer.
+It’s great to have a local company like B’laster on board for the 30th running of VMD, and we know they’ll connect well with the many rust-belt moto warriors that flood to Mid-Ohio in July.”

 About the American Motorcyclist Association